r-lib/svglite/revdep/cran.md

-This release adds support for the new features in the graphics engine.
-Further it fixes a few bugs.

 ## revdepcheck results

 We checked 36 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages